pace-primates/paceR/BiomassSR.md

 ### GAMM Smoothing

 When the function is called with `smooth = "gam"`, the raw availability indices are smoothed using [Generalized Additive Mixed Models](https://stat.ethz.ch/R-manual/R-devel/library/mgcv/html/gamm.html).
 This is applied to each species separately.
 This smoothing method assumes that *the month-to-month fruiting pattern for a given species is the same from year to year*; what differs is the degree to which that species' cycle is expressed in any particular year.
-This assumption is probably bad for some species (like *Ficus*), but it's probably true for most species.
+This assumption is probably bad for some species (like *Ficus*), but it's probably a reasonable assumption for many species.

 Let's carry out the same steps with this method.
 First for each species.